What Is a Marijuana Microbusiness in California?

 A California marijuana microbusiness is a vertically-integrated marijuana business that perform at least three of these four activities in one facility: cultivation with up to 10,000 square feet of canopy, manufacturing (use of non-volatile solvents, mechanical extraction or infusion), distribution or transport-only distribution, and retail (storefront and delivery-only dispensary).
 Microbusinesses are a way for smaller operators to enter into and thrive in the California cannabis industry.
 The vertical-integration possibilities available to microbusinesses offer potential advantages such as:

 Yes.
 Pursuant to the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA), persons interested in starting marijuana microbusinesses must obtain microbusiness licenses.
-In California, a microbusiness license, also known as a Type 12 license, enables the licensee to cultivate cannabis in an area smaller than 10,000 square feet and to operate as a licensed distributor, Level 1 manufacturer (Type 6), and retailer.
+In California, a microbusiness license, also known as a Type 12 license, enables the licensee to cultivate cannabis in an area smaller than 10,000 square feet and to operate as a licensed distributor, a Type 6 and Type N manufacturer, and retailer.
 A microbusiness can act in part or whole as a cannabis business.
-Type 4 medium and Type 5 large cultivators may not obtain a microbusiness license.
+Entities with California’s medium and large cultivator licenses are not eligible for a microbusiness license.

 Licensed microbusinesses authorized to engage in retail sales are only permitted to serve customers within their licensed premises, or at delivery addresses that meet the requirements of the Department of Cannabis Control (DCC).

 How to Apply for a Marijuana Microbusiness License in California